The Wonders of Willingness

 v Oak tree analogy – 7/8 years to rid one’s self of bad habits

-v Bamboo tree image – 6/7 years to incorporate preferable choices of behavior
+v Bamboo tree image – 6/7 years to incorporate preferable choices of

 v Pragmatism